 The real difference between job seekers who get hired and those who don’t is often not their skill set but how they present them.
 Your resume is your first impression, and if it’s not up to par, job recruiters will likely move on to the next candidate.

 When writing your resume, be sure to include all relevant work experience, including internships, volunteer positions, and part-time jobs.
 Employers are looking for people who they know will succeed at their business and use their real-life experience.

 To take that next step in your career being able to transition to your next job is essential.
 Some questions you need to be answering before you apply are:

 - Where is the location?

 - What type of business are they?

 - Do they have the position you are looking for?

 - Do they require a college degree?

 Take your time in answering these questions and do not feel like you have to commit to a job right away.
 Weigh out your options and make the best decision for yourself.
 The most important thing is that you are happy with your choice.

-Job recruitment can be difficult, but if you take the time to find the right job for you, it will all be worth it in the end.
-Finding a career is one of the most important and stressful things to do but with these tips, getting interviews and securing that position will be a breeze.
+The stress of graduating and job recruitment can be difficult, but if you take the time to find the right job for you, it will all be worth it in the end.
+Many people feel confused and/or overwhelmed after graduating college and are unsure where to go from there.
+You’re not alone if you feel lost after finishing college.
+If you’re one of the millions of students transitioning from college life to adult life, don’t fret!
+We’ll help show you how to get back on track with our blog post on post graduation depression and how to cope.
+Finding a career is one of the most important and stressful things to do but with these tips, tricks, and advice; getting interviews and securing that position will be a breeze.
 Good luck!